drew-hirsch/data-profiling/README.md

 ## 1. Install Python (Only Required on 1st Run)

 1. Download and install Python from [https://www.python.org/downloads/](https://www.python.org/downloads/).
-2. Follow the installation instructions, and ensure that the option to **"Add Python to PATH"** is checked during installation.
+2. Follow the installation instructions, and if prompted, ensure that the option to **"Add Python to PATH"** is checked during installation.
 3. **Verify Python Installation**:
    - Open your terminal (Command Prompt on Windows, Terminal on macOS).
    - Type the following command and hit Enter: